-Table 7: Property Error Summary Error Message Common Error Cause(s) PropertyMissing The request does not include all of the properties required to process it.
+Table 7: Property errors

+Error Message Common Error Cause(s) PropertyMissing The request does not include all of the properties required to process it.
 PropertyNotWritable The request to change a single property, references a property that is read-only.
-PropertyValueNotInLis The request uses a valid value type for a given property according to the Swordfish specification, but the implementation $\frac{1}{2}$ does not support that value.
+PropertyValueConflict The request uses an invalid combination of (valid) properties.
+PropertyValueNotInList The request uses a valid value type for a given property according to the Swordfish specification, but the implementation does not support that value.